embl-cba/imagej-courses/imagej-practical.md

 `Sum_BgCorr = RawIntDen - Area * Mean_Background`

-In words, we subtract for each pixel in the ROI (Area) the mean value of the background.
+In words, we subtract for each pixel in the ROI the mean value of the background.

+&nbsp;

+&nbsp;

+&nbsp;

 # Image segmentation <a name="segmentation"></a>